nikikana/freebassel.org/README.md

       quote: "QUOTE"
       image: IMAGE_URL

-The image should around 75 × 75px, and can be saved locally in the `/assets/images/photos/` directory.
+The image should be at least 60px in either dimension and have the subject in the center (The smallest square Flickr photos of 75 × 75px work perfectly).
+You can save the image locally in the `/assets/images/photos/` directory.

 ### Updating the supporters list